agalitsyn/dotfiles/README.md

 # Dotfiles

-Used for my Debian and OSX computers.
+Used on Linux or OSX.